mrdrbob/2b2d/README.md

 ## What things should I expect from the repo in the future?

 * Abandonment when I get bored of this
-* Maybe some kind of rudimentary sound system
 * Post-processing?

 ## But... why?